-Dispersion through a prism occurs because different frequencies of light travel at different speeds.
-When the sun (or moon) is near the horizon, the rays from the lower edge are bent more than the rays from the upper edge.
-This produces a shortening of the vertical diameter and makes the sun (or moon) look elliptical instead of round, as in Figure 29.24.
+lower edge are bent more than the rays from the upper edge.
+This produces a shortening of the vertical diameter and makes the sun

+When the sun (or moon) is near the horizon, the rays from the

+(or moon) look elliptical instead of round, as in Figure 29.24.

-CONCEPT CHECK What causes the appearance of a mirage?
+CHECK What causes the appearance of a mirage?